symbol/symbol-docs/source/api.rst

 Pagination
 **********

-All **GET** requests through the Symbol API are paginated by default, but a user can customize the query parameters for their convenience.
+When a query returns more than one result, the REST Gateway paginates the responses by default.
+The query parameters can be customized to advance through the pages and filter the contents returned.

-Each collection has a different set of available parameters.
+Each pageable endpoint defines its own set of filters.
-The following table displays the general parameters available:
+However, the following table shows the query params present in every searchable endpoint:

 .. csv-table::
-    :header: "Query Parameter", "Type", "Description", "Default"
+    :header: "Query Parameter", "Type", "Description", "Default", "Example"
     :delim: ;

-    pageSize; integer ``[0..100]``; Selects the number of entries to return.; ``10`` pageNumber; integer ``>=1``; Filters by page number; ``1`` offset; string; Identifies the entry at which to start pagination.
-If the ordering parameter is set to -id, the elements returned precede the identifier.
-Otherwise, newer elements with respect to the id are returned. order; string (Order); Sorts the responses in ascending or descending order based on the collection property set on the parameter ``orderBy``.
-If the requests does not specify ``orderBy``, REST returns the collection ordered by id.; "desc" orderBy; string; Chooses to sort by height or id.
-Parameter specific to pagination for block related queries.
+    pageSize; integer ``[10..100]``; Selects the number of entries to return.; ``10``; ``http://localhost:3000/blocks?pageSize=100`` returns 100 block entries per page. pageNumber; integer ``>=1``; Filters by page number; ``1``;  ``http://localhost:3000/blocks?page=2`` returns page 2 (with 10 entries per page as default). offset; string; Identifies the entry at which to start pagination.; NA; ``http://localhost:3000/blocks?id=EE94FD819A1B30D6C5D1C03`` returns block entires starting with block id ``EE94FD819A1B30D6C5D1C03``. order; string (Order); Sorts the responses in ascending or descending order based on the collection property set on the parameter ``orderBy``.
+If the requests does not specify ``orderBy``, REST returns the collection ordered by id.; "desc"; ``http://localhost:3000/blocks?order=asc`` returns the block entries in ascending order. orderBy; string; Chooses the parameter to sort by.
+By default, all the collections are sortable by id, but the collection could define additional properties.

 Multiple query parameters can be combined in the same call.
-For example, ``localhost:3000/blocks?pageSize=100&id=EE94FD819A1B30D6C5D1C03`` will return 60 block entries per page starting with block id ``EE94FD819A1B30D6C5D1C03``.
+For example, ``http://localhost:3000/blocks?pageSize=100&id=EE94FD819A1B30D6C5D1C03`` will return 100 block entries per page starting with block id ``EE94FD819A1B30D6C5D1C03``.

-Responses will also include metainfo about the pagination.
+The responses also include meta-information about the pagination total number of entries, current page number, and the total number of pages.
+Here is an example response meta-information of the pagination:

+``{
+    "data": [
+      {}
+    ],
+    "pagination": {
+      "pageNumber": 0,
+      "pageSize": 0,
+      "totalEntries": 0,
+      "totalPages": 0
+    }
+  }``

-More information about query routes and their parameters can be found `here <https://nemtech.github.io/symbol-openapi/v0.9.2/>`_.
+Find more information about query routes and their parameters 'here <https://nemtech.github.io/symbol-openapi/v0.9.2/>_.'

 **********
 WebSockets